vakiltech

 5. Allow 15–30 days for response — most employers settle at this stage to avoid official scrutiny.

-6. If no response: escalate — file a complaint with the Labour Commissioner or approach Labour Court (workmen) or Civil Court (managers/executives).
+6. If no response: escalate — file a complaint with the Labour Commissioner or approach the Industrial Tribunal (workers) or Civil Court (managers/executives).

 Your Legal Rights When an Employer Stops Paying Salary in India